monolithgoon/geoclusters-dashboard/README.md

 ### Overview

+- The whole app is rendered server-side.
+Backend code resides in `server/`, and the frontend is served via `server/public/src/`

+- The main entry point for the Express server is `server/server.js`

 - This app consists of just 2 page routes: `/landing` and `/dashboard`

 - The main JavaScript module scripts for both pages are in `public/src/js/landing.js` and `public/src/js/dashboard.js` respectively

-- All the HTML for the both pages is served up via server-side rendered `pug` templates
+- All the HTML for the both pages is served up via server-side rendered `PUG` templates via `server/routes/view-routes`

 - The landing page HTML is served from `landing.pug` and `landing-index.pug`